 Thermal treatments of aged PLA promote polycondensation reactions that lead to the elimination of carboxyl end groups and increases in average molecular weight.
 It is necessary to choose the adequate process conditions because the treatments also cause degradation reactions, which can negate the positive effects when too high temperatures or residence times are used.
 The results also depend on the level of degradation of the aged plastic.
 When severely degraded residues are considered, the thermal treatments are not enough to recover the structure and properties of the starting material.
-However, when the aged PLA is only moderately degraded, it is possible to recover the initial intrinsic viscosity and obtain recycled materials with structure and properties very similar to those of virgin plastic, using heat treatments that are technically simple, cost-effective and environmentally sound.
+However, when the aged PLA is only moderately degraded, a thermal treatment at 110 °C for 8 h leads to the partial recovering of the initial intrinsic viscosity and the obtainment of recycled materials with structure, thermal stability, Vickers hardness and thermal behavior very similar to those of virgin plastic, using heat treatments that are technically simple, cost-effective and environmentally sound.